Please be ready with your application reference number starting with 'P'. For example P1234567

 Indecent assaults as an indictable crime or with aggravating circumstances is a serious crime with penalties of as much as 21 years imprisonment.

 There are a number of legal defences to explore if you are charged with assaulting a party.
 However, this depends on the type of assault and the experience of the lawyer you hire.
-Assault offences are disclosed on national criminal history checks in accordance with the spent convictions legislation in Tasmania.
+Assault offences are disclosed on Nationally Coordinated Criminal History Checks in accordance with the spent convictions legislation in Tasmania.

 Some examples of defence to explore are;